CESNET/dp3/docs/api.md

 - limit: how many entities to return (default: 20)
 - fulltext_filters: dictionary of fulltext filters (default: no filters)
 - generic_filter: dictionary of generic filters (default: no filters)
+- sort: list of sort specifications (default: no sorting)

 ### Response